 Why this challenge now?

 Over the past decade, cellular agriculture has grown from science fiction to over $1B invested in over 100 companies around the world dedicated to growing meat, milk, and eggs from cell cultures.
-Despite private sector enthusiasm, public research remains severely underfunded, receiving less than one percent of all funding in cellular agriculture.
+Despite private sector enthusiasm, public research remains severely underfunded.
 Public research is not just important for advancing cellular agriculture technology - it is key to understanding its impact on the environment, public health, policy, and society.

 What is the cellular agriculture challenge?

-Thanks to the support of the Footprint Coalition, we have $50,000 to contribute to cellular agriculture projects here on Experiment — a small and fast grant program to get new ideas off the ground quickly.
+Thanks to the support of the Robert Downey Jr.'s FootPrint Coalition, we have $50,000 to contribute to cellular agriculture projects here on Experiment — a small and fast grant program to get new ideas off the ground quickly.

 We will back eligible projects up to 50% of the project cost (up to $5,000/project), with the rest of the budget raised through crowdfunding.
 Check out the Researcher Guide for tips on crowdfunding such as how to find an audience, use your networks, and more.
 Projects are only funded if they reach their funding goal, so choose your budget carefully!